dcooney/block-manager/README.txt

 == Description ==

-The Block Manager is an intuitive tool for WordPress site admins to globally manage the enabled/disabled state of each block.
-Disabled blocks will be removed from the block inserter on post edit screens.
+The Block Manager is an intuitive tool for site admins to globally remove unwanted blocks and update the assigned category of individual blocks to organize the admin editing expereince.

 ### Features

 -  **Disable Blocks** - Unlike the block manager functionality in the WordPress Block Editor, this plugin will globally disable (remove) blocks for all users on your site.
--  **Block Categories** - The Block Manager Category Switcher provides functionality for updating the categories of WordPress blocks.
+-  **Block Categories** - The Category Switcher provides functionality for updating the category assigned to each WordPress blocks.
--  **Block Search and Filter** - Quickly locate blocks using the block search functionality in the sidebar.
+-  **Search and Filter** - Quickly locate blocks using the block search functionality in the sidebar.
 -  **Hooks** - Use the various hooks and filters to update your blocks from `functions.php`.

 ### Hooks & Filters